harshendram/ThirtySixStudio/README.md

 - **Interactive 3D Elements**: When the text "ThirtysixStudio" is clicked, dynamic 3D effects pop up, which are triggered by the random switching of 2D images.
 The transition is smooth and engaging, making for a visually interactive experience.
 - **Canvas-based Rendering**: All images used in the animations are linked in the `canvas.js` file and rendered dynamically using a `<canvas>` element.
 These images are extracted from the original ThirtysixStudio website.
 - **Custom Animations**: Using GSAP, the 2D images are animated to create 3D effects, giving a unique experience each time the text is clicked.

+## Purpose

+This project was created for learning purposes and to showcase my skills in web development.
+By cloning the ThirtysixStudio website and adding my own interactive effects, I was able to explore and implement new technologies such as GSAP, Locomotive Scroll, and React with Tailwind CSS.

 ## How to Run the Project